uwspstar/FullStack/AWS-Certification/Quiz-Practice/ES3.md

 # ES3
+- Cross-region replication is a bucket-level configuration that enables automatic, asynchronous copying of objects across buckets in different AWS Regions.
+We refer to these buckets as source bucket and destination bucket.
+These buckets can be owned by different AWS accounts.

+- AWS CloudFront can be used to improve the performance of your website where network latency is an issue.
+- Amazon S3 Transfer Acceleration enables fast, easy, and secure transfers of files over long distances between your client and an S3 bucket.
+Transfer Acceleration takes advantage of Amazon CloudFront’s globally distributed edge locations.
+As the data arrives at an edge location, data is routed to Amazon S3 over an optimized network path.

+- The Amazon S3 notification feature enables you to receive notifications when certain events happen in your bucket.
+To enable notifications, you must first add a notification configuration identifying the events you want Amazon S3 to publish, and the destinations where you want Amazon S3 to send the event notifications.

+- DELETE call on object does not delete latest version unless DELETE call is made with latest version id.

+- When versioning is enabled, a simple DELETE cannot permanently delete an object.
+Instead, Amazon S3 inserts a delete marker in the bucket, and that marker becomes the current version of the object with a new ID.
+When you try to GET an object whose current version is a delete marker, Amazon S3 behaves as though the object has been deleted (even though it has not been erased) and returns a 404 error.
+- To permanently delete versioned objects, you must use DELETE Object versionId.

+The following figure shows that deleting a specified object version permanently removes that object.
+- When you delete an object in a versioning-enabled bucket, all versions remain in the bucket and Amazon S3 creates a delete marker for the object.
+To undelete the object, you must delete this delete marker.

+To undelete an object, you must delete the delete marker.
+Select the check box next to the delete marker of the object to recover, and then choose delete from the More menu.
 - When versioning is enabled on S3 bucket and a new version is added to an existing object, remember that older version still remains and AWS charges same price for old verions and new versions.

 - AWS S3 bucket policy does not grant permissions based on the web application URLs.
 However, you can setup a condition in the policy to restrict access only if the request is being sent from a certain URL using “aws:Referer” context-key.